 Good controls and good records with Insulclock

-For a good control of our diabetes is essential to have a record book in which we write down everything related to our diabetes: glucose, insulin, sports nutrition…
+For a good control of our diabetes is essential to have a record notebook to write down everything related to our diabetes: glucose, insulin, sports nutrition…

-From Insulclock we realized the difficulty of making this continuous record both in an app and in a traditional paper diabetic diary.
+From Insulclock we realize the difficulty of adding manually all this data.
 Incorporating this information in an automated and real way is our goal and little by little we are achieving it.
 You want to know more?
 Keep reading.